simplify-framework/intrusion/README.md

 - Host Intrusion Detection and Prevention
   + Detect modules are loaded by require('module').
   + Detect modules are compiled by module._compile('code').
+  + Block or allow some modules by names or by hashcodes.

 - Network Intrusion Detection and Prevention
   + Detect HTTP/HTTPS/UDP/TCP outbound connection.
+  + Block or allow by domain names or IP addresses.
   + Redirect the outbound connection to a honeypot.

 ### Setup your AWS environment or IAM Role in your Lambdas with this permission: